When are you going to retire?

-Certain conditions create the opportunity to retire early like choice of career, availability of a good pension, options for paid work in retirement, a modest lifestyle, a savings and investing plan, low or no debt, and a willingness to recreate your life.
-Workopolis has a list of the TOP TEN jobs that can lead to an early retirement: politician, public sector worker, investment banker, business consultant, teacher, business owner, firefighter, police officer, commissioned sales person, successful start-up participant.
+Certain conditions create the opportunity to retire early like a choice of career, availability of a good pension, options for paid work in retirement, a modest lifestyle, a savings and investing plan, low or no debt, and a willingness to recreate your life.
+Workopolis has a list of the TOP TEN jobs that can lead to early retirement: politician, public sector worker, investment banker, business consultant, teacher, business owner, firefighter, police officer, commissioned salesperson, successful start-up participant.
 Others do so with disciplined debt control and steady savings.
 Some with defined benefit pensions are concerned that their plans are not sustainable in these uncertain times.
 But, generally speaking, these pensions do give options for earlier retirements.

-I chose to take early retirement because I had a health condition, a pension, lived a modest lifestyle, and had opportunities to work part time if I wanted to do so.
+I chose to take early retirement because I had a health condition, a pension, lived a modest lifestyle, and had opportunities to work part-time if I wanted to do so.
 No more alarm clocks, bells dictating my time, less stress, more energy, shoulder season travel, and freedom of choice over how I would spend my time were part of my plan.
 No regrets.

 What about risks?

-Certainly some risks do come into the planning picture.
+Certainly, some risks do come into the planning picture.
 These include longevity risk as Canadians are living and dying longer, market risk as markets do their roller coaster rides, and inflation risk as inflation rises and fixed income loses value.
 A 30-35 year retirement with market fluctuations and rising inflation is very challenging to imagine or plan.

-The most difficult early retirement is not a conscious choice but a health issue or the job simply disappears through a pink slip, a downsizing, a shut down, or some unforeseen circumstance.
-The Sun Life survey found that 29 per cent of those who left work at an unplanned date did so because of health problems.
+The most difficult early retirement is not a conscious choice but a health issue or the job simply disappears through a pink slip, a downsizing, a shutdown, or some unforeseen circumstance.
+The Sun Life survey found that 29 percent of those who left work at an unplanned date did so because of health problems.

 Related article: 10 ways to reduce the risk of health problems

 Some enter early retirement as a surprise when the job disappears.
 This can be a bitter reality and well as an opportunity to recreate a life.
 Reentering the workforce can be a challenge.
-Like a Boy Scout, be prepared.
+As a Boy Scout, be prepared.
 Health issues or a pink slip can be an unpleasant surprise.
 Plan A for retirement timing may shift to Plan B very quickly and so be sure to have a contingency plan.

 Look before you leap